Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 Could there be other approaches to creating the qualities and attributes you want in life?

-Wishing is word that I personally avoid using.
+Wishing is a word that I personally avoid using.
 As presented by Edward T. Hall in his book The Hidden Dimension, quoting anthropologist Benjamin Lee Whorf:

 “Language is more than just a medium for expressing thought.
 It is, in fact, a major element in the formation of thought”.

-That one phrase has revolutionized my life.
+That one phrase has revolutionised my life.

 The language you use to formulate your thinking will inevitably affect the way you represent those thoughts.

 Exceptionally effective people know this.
-They use words like ‘can’, ‘will’, ‘want’ and ‘choose’ when they communicate their outcomes.
+They use words like ‘can’, ‘will’, ‘want’, and ‘choose’ when they communicate their outcomes.

 Assuming you can access one, listen to the words they choose when they speak.